Complex Litigation Department Guidelines

 This Court urges the prompt and informal resolution of disputes, including discovery matters, whenever possible.
 The Court encourages the parties to conduct telephone conference calls when feasible.
 Counsel desiring to set up such conferences should obtain a series of available times and dates from all other counsel and send a fax to the courtroom clerk, listing those available times and dates,

-Ex parte applications requests for injunction and requests for Temporary Restraining Orders are heard daily in Department 9 at 10:00 a.m. in the Wakefield Taylor Courthouse.
+Ex parte applications requests for injunction and requests for Temporary Restraining Orders are heard daily in Department 57 between the hours of 1:00-2:00 p.m. in the Wakefield Taylor Courthouse.
 If it is believed in good faith that the matter is one more appropriate for the assigned judge, a time for the appearance should be scheduled with the courtroom clerk in the complex litigation department early enough to give the necessary notice to opposing parties (C.R.C.
 3.1203).
 Courtesy copies of these ex parte applications should be delivered in advance whenever possible.

 Trials are generally held five days a week from 10:00 a.m. or 1:30 p.m. to 4:30 p.m. although the Court will discuss scheduling with the parties at the issue conference.
 For jury trials the Court starts jury selection the first day of trial so as to not impose more than necessary upon the potential jurors waiting in the jury assembly room.